svikashk/incremental-development/README.md

 ### Issue Checklist

 Your group will create 1 issue using the _group_ template in your class repo.
 Place this issue on the _Incremental Development_ project board and track your progress there so your classmates can study your work and help you when you're stuck.
+Link to the group project issue from the **Week 3** section of your _individual_ issue.

 Copy-Paste this checklist in your group issue: